Dulhan Ganga Paar Ke: Release

 The film was released on 25 May 2018 in the major areas of Bihar, Jharkhand, and Nepal.
 The film premiered in around 110 plus theaters and received a huge opening at the box office.
 The film was originally scheduled to release on 11 May, but the makers of the film later pushed the release date back to 25 May.

 On 10 August 2018, the film was released in theatres in Mumbai and Gujarat.

 Soundtrack

 The music for Dulhan Ganga Paar Ke was composed by Madhukar Anand with lyrics penned by Pyare Lal Yadav, Azad Singh, and Pawan Pandey, and with background music scored by Manoj Singh.
 The soundtrack was released by the film company Yashi Films, and consists of 8 songs.
 The full album was recorded by Khesari Lal Yadav, Priyanka Singh, Honey B, Sarodi Bohra and Arya Nandini.

 The song "Marad Abhi Bacha", sung by Khesari Lal Yadav and Priyanka Singh, was uploaded to YouTube on 3 September 2018 and has more than 200 million views as of now.
 Another song from the film, "Dhukur Dhukur", was uploaded to YouTube on 15 September 2018 and has more than 70 million views as of now.

 Marketing

-The trailer for Dulhan Ganga Paar Ke was released on 23 April 2018 on the official YouTube handle of Yashi Films and has 3.4 million views as of now.

 The full film was uploaded to YouTube on 10 October 2018.
 The video has over 80 million views as of now.